Revised with new data in November 2022.

 Agile Marketing Benefits Make Hard Choices Worth It

 Speed, efficiency, professional satisfaction, and visibility into marketing's work.
-And that's just the tip of iceberg.
+And that's just the tip of the iceberg.

-The list of benefits of agile marketing is long and varied, but hopefully this collection of hard data will help you when it comes time to choose between what is Agile and what is easy.
+The list of benefits of Agile marketing is long and varied, but hopefully, this collection of hard data will help you when it comes time to choose between what is Agile and what is easy.
+And if you've already made up your mind about embracing an Agile transformation, we have just the right resources to get you started.